 Cash: Do not carry large sums of money with you in cash.
 Instead, consider a mix of cash, credit/debit cards, and traveler’s checks.
 If you do take cash with you, you can exchange U.S. dollars at most banks abroad for a fee.
 Check both the current exchange rate and any conversion fees before the transaction.

 Credit and Debit Cards: If you do not already have one, you should obtain a credit card for use in emergencies.
 For day-to-day transactions, ATM/debit cards may be the easiest and least expensive means of obtaining money, as ATMs are widely available in most countries.
 For debit cards, make sure the card is on the Cirrus or Plus network, as these are two of the most widely accessible, and memorize your card’s PIN.

 Traveler’s Checks: It is wise to take a few hundred dollars in traveler’s checks for emergency use.
 They are a much safer method of carrying money than cash, and they are valid indefinitely.
-Traveler’s checks can be purchased either in dollars or in foreign currency, and can be cashed with little difficulty abroad.
+Traveler’s checks can be purchased either in dollars or in foreign currency, and can be cashed at currency exchanges, banks, and some merchants abroad.
 Moreover, lost or stolen checks are easily replaced.
-Well-known prvoders of travelr’s checks include American Express and Thomas Cook.
+Well-known providers of traveler’s checks include American Express and Thomas Cook.

 Personal Checks: It is virtually impossible to cash personal checks abroad.
 Similarly, it can be difficult, if not impossible, to open a bank account in your host country.

 Studying abroad doesn’t have to break the bank … so long as you have a budget and stick to it.
 Here are some tips to help you manage your money and stretch what funds you do have.

 In rare instances, your family may need to get funds to you quickly.
 This can be accomplished using foreign bank drafts, money orders, or wire transfer.